rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 Magnum Opus Wabbajack Modlist
 -----------------------------
-If you use Wabbajack to install the Magnum Opus modlist by Lively, you can set the Portable Junk Recycler Mk 2 to mimic the way the Scrapper perk works by setting "Multiplier Adjustments > Scrapper: Rank 1 > In Player-Owned Settlements" to `0.2`, setting "Multiplier Adjustments > Scrapper: Rank 1 > In Player-Owned Settlements" also to `0.2`, and by setting "Multiplier Adjustments > Scrapper: Rank 1 > In Player-Owned Settlements" to `0.5`.
+If you use Wabbajack to install the Magnum Opus modlist by Lively, you can set the Portable Junk Recycler Mk 2 to mimic the way the Scrapper perk works by setting "Multiplier Adjustments > Scrapper: Rank 1 > In Player-Owned Settlements" to `0.2`, setting "Multiplier Adjustments > Scrapper: Rank 2 > In Player-Owned Settlements" also to `0.2`, and by setting "Multiplier Adjustments > Scrapper: Rank 3 > In Player-Owned Settlements" to `0.5`.

 No Scrapper, No Scrap
 ---------------------
 Configures the Mk 2 so that you don't get any components unless you have at least 1 rank in the Scrapper perk.
-Set the Base Multiplier to `0.0`, make sure that "Settings > Adjustment Options > (everything not Scrapper)" is set to `OFF` if it can be, then set "Multiplier Adjustments > Scrapper: Rank X" to `1.0`/`1.1`/`1.2`/etc. for the proceeding Scrapper ranks.
+Set the Base Multiplier to `0.0`, make sure that "Settings > Adjustment Options > (everything not Scrapper)" is set to `OFF` if it can be, then set "Multiplier Adjustments > Scrapper: Rank X" to `1.0`/`1.1`/`1.2`/etc. for Scrapper rank 1/2/3/etc.

 Punishing Field Use
 -------------------